shyre2h/MentraOS-React-Example-App/DEPLOYMENT-single-server.md

 ---

-For additional help, refer to the [AugmentOS documentation](https://docs.augmentos.com) or contact support.
+For additional help, refer to the [MentraOS documentation](https://docs.mentra.glass) or contact support.